What is Sleep Apnea?

 Sleep apnea is a serious medical condition, experienced by millions across the United States.
 Unfortunately, many don’t even realize that they have a sleep condition, let alone severe sleep apnea.
 When left untreated, this can lead to long-term and even life-threatening symptoms.

 Sleep apnea is characterized by pauses in breathing that happen while you sleep.
 If you have severe sleep apnea, these pauses, known as apneas, happen more regularly and you may also experience a reduction of airflow to your lungs, called hypopnea.
 Your apnea-hypopnea index (AHI), determines the severity of your sleep apnea.

-Here are seven signs of severe sleep apnea in adults.
+Here are seven signs & symptoms of severe sleep apnea in adults: